Joshua and the Battle of Jericho activities

 What does Joshua and the Battle of Jericho mean to me?

-When I write the stories and put the questions together I try my very best NOT to put my personal feelings and viewpoints in them, but at the same time I want to share what God has taught me and how it’s changing me.
-So, you get my thought here.
-I can’t help but think as I read the story of Joshua and the Battle of Jericho of how hard it can be at times to trust God.
+When I write the stories and put the questions together I try my very best NOT to put my personal feelings and viewpoints in them, but at the same time, I want to share what God has taught me and how it’s changing me.
+So, you get my thoughts here.
+I can’t help but think as I read the story of Joshua and the Battle of Jericho, how hard it can be at times to trust God.
 I’m sure the Israelites heard God’s plan and said, “You’re nuts Joshua.
 You want us to win the battle by walking?”
 But the entire point of this story is to understand they are not going to win the battle.
 It’s God’s battle to win.
-If you ever get a chance to see VeggieTales: JOSH AND THE BIG WALL {affiliate link}, it does a great job of teaching everything I’m thinking to young kids, and has some more catchy songs to get stuck in your head.
+If you ever get a chance to see VeggieTales: JOSH AND THE BIG WALL {affiliate link}, it does a great job of teaching everything I’m thinking to young kids and has some more catchy songs to get stuck in your head.

 Joshua and the Battle of Jericho activities